wikimedia/cloud-toolforge-ingress-admission-controller/README.md

 This is a [Kubernetes Admission Validation Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) deployed to check that users are not setting ingress values that could interfere with other users.
-Since the webhook will compile with the versions it uses, it will work as long as the admission v1beta1 API is valid.
-When that changes, this webhook should begin to consume the new admission/v1 API whenever it happens.
+Since the webhook will compile with the versions it uses, it will work as long as the admission v1 API is valid.

 ## Use and development